OAGC Page

 First, the talk would “begin before its beginning” (from 12:50 to 1:00) by showing the first slide — with Diagram 1+ 2 (it's my favorite) and a Mystery Question, and tips for Discovery Learning by exploring the diagram — while I walked up & down the aisle, talking with people; but I arrived a little late (at 12:45)* and couldn't get slides to appear on-screen; the AV Helper was a lot late, and didn't get the slides on-screen until 1:04 so I began at 1:00 by just talking, and although I mentioned the diagram & Mystery Question, you didn't have time to “discover by exploring” and we didn't have time to talk informally.
 Second, during the “table talking” part of each discussion, I planned to walk the aisle and be available for conversations; but this didn't happen because I didn't do the discussion periods.
 So although "I had a plan" I didn't do the plan.
 Sigh. / * 12:45 was 15 minutes later than I had planned.
 Why did I arrive so late?

-Why did I arrive so late for my own talk? iou – tomorrow night (December 6) I'll explain why it was 12:45 instead of the originally planned 12:30, because...
-I drove from home in Clintonville (and hit a few extra red lights, was later than the ETA predicted by GPS) instead of just walking from the dining area; then I wasted 7 minutes trying to find the small USB Stick (it had fallen down between the seats) that made the bluetooth connection between the laser-pointer to my MacBook (before being rescued by a loan from Nicole from Pearson Books, arranged by Candice from Pearson.
+main details of why: I arrived at 12:45 instead of the originally planned 12:30, because... due to my delayed finishing of last-minute preparations (caused by ineffective using of time), I arrived after driving from home in Clintonville (and hit a few extra red lights, was later than the ETA predicted by GPS) instead of just a short (and time-predictable) walk from the dining area; then I wasted 7 minutes in a futile attempt to find the small USB Stick (that had fallen down between the seats, and under one) that made a bluetooth connection between the laser-pointer and my MacBook (before being graciously rescued by a "loaned pointer" from Nicole of Pearson Books, quickly arranged by Candice from Pearson).
+And the “AV Helper” arrived late, then took a long time to get the slides on-screen, so I began talking at 1:00 without the slides that finally became visible at 1:04.

 three questions